-WIT’s Head of Careers and design lecturers at WIT worked closely with students to help them realise promotional and professional opportunities
+WIT’s Head of Careers and design lecturers at SETU worked closely with students to help them realise promotional and professional opportunities

 WIT’s Head of Careers, Angela Collins has won an employability award for work carried out with art and design students.